BRR-uni/Plots-and-Statistical-tests/README.md

 ### Swarmplot-barplot-overlay_AND_Statistics-test

 This script is intended to open an Excel file, read the content, generate plots, and perform statistical test from its data.
 First a function to avoid overlapping of data points is defined.
 Next it is defined a function to create a swarmplot on top of a barplot.
 Additionally, each datapoint is represented a digit to uniquely identify each individual in the experimental group.
 Later are defined the statistical test to check for normality, equality of variances, and differences between groups.
-Lastly all variables measured are iterated to generate the correspondin graphs and statistical test.
+Lastly all variables measured are iterated to generate the corresponding graphs and statistical test.